How To Start A Business In Food Photography

 9. Figure Out Your Business Expenses

-Once you start operating as a business, you’ll need to figure out what your business expenses are each month.
+You’ll need to figure out what your business expenses are each month.
 Your business expenses may fluctuate, but having a general idea of how much it costs you to be in business will help you figure out your pricing model as a photographer.

 Some examples of business expenses are: